 I’m on a mission to change the language we use to discuss personal financial management.
 For decades, financial talking heads have used guilt, shame and blame to generate fear and dependency from followers.
 The methodologies have been focused around a one-size fits all solution.
-If it worked for them, it should be the answer for everyone.
+Enough of that – it’s important to feel good about yourself!

 The journey towards financial wellness is deeply personal and unique, just like physical and mental wellness.
 There are important guidelines to understand while navigating through financial decisions.
 Each decision provides an opportunity to clarify what matters most and to develop a personal plan that fits the circumstances.
 There are no straight lines or cookie cutter solutions.